-Trump Leaves G-7 Summit With A Call To End 'Unfair' Trade
+Trump Withdraws Endorsement Of G-7 Communique Over Trudeau Statements

+Trump posted his comments from Air Force One as Canada was releasing the official communique that had been endorsed by all seven leaders.

+It said that the United States, Canada, Britain, France, Italy, Germany and Japan had agreed on the need for "free, fair, and mutually beneficial trade."

-President Trump concluded his visit to the Group of Seven summit on Saturday with warnings to U.S. allies, saying if they don't eliminate barriers to trade, they could lose access to the U.S. economy.
+Earlier on Saturday, President Trump concluded his visit to the Group of Seven summit with warnings to U.S. allies, saying if they don't eliminate barriers to trade, they could lose access to the U.S. economy.

 Speaking in a solo press conference from the resort town of La Malbaie in Quebec, the president said that for too long, U.S. trade has suffered from "bad" trade deals agreed to by past U.S. presidents.